Visit Thistlethwaite Falls in Richmond, Indiana

 Finding Thistlethwaite Falls

 The waterfall can be a bit tricky to find.
-It’s located on Waterfall Road (65 Waterfall Road, Richmond, Indiana) however if you use a digital map (such as Google Maps) it does not take you directly to the spot.
+It’s located on Waterfall Road (65 Waterfall Road, Richmond, Indiana); however, using a digital map (such as Google Maps) does not take you directly to the spot.
 That is because the waterfall is a bit hidden.
-Once you arrive at the location, you’ll notice a gravel area off the side of the road that is available for parking, a bridge that is over the top of the waterfall, and Springwood Park is across this street.
+Once you arrive at the location, you’ll notice a gravel area off the side of the road that is available for parking, a bridge over the top of the waterfall, and Springwood Park across this street.
 Look for these landmarks!

 Once parked, you will take a small path to the park and walk down some old, steep stairs to get to the river and the bottom of the waterfall.
-Small children will need help with the stairs, as they are uneven and rocky in some places.
-Unfortunately, there is not a handicap-accessible way to get to the falls but there is a small viewing area at the top that is handicap accessible.
+Small children will need help with the stairs, which are uneven and rocky in some places.
+Unfortunately, there is not a handicap-accessible way to get to the falls, but there is a small viewing area at the top that is handicap accessible.

 The trail to Thistlethwaite Falls is also part of the Whitewater Gorge Park trail along the river.